Onur Air

 Onur Air (Onur Air Taşımacılık AŞ, often styled OnurAir or Onurair) was a low-cost airline with its headquarters in the Technical Hangar B at Istanbul Atatürk Airport in Yeşilköy, Istanbul, Turkey.
+"Onur" means honour in Turkish.
 It operated mostly domestic scheduled services, as well as charter flights out of its base at Istanbul Airport.
-As of December 2021, it was forced to suspend all operations until further notice and was declared bankrupt in April 2022.
+In December 2021, it was forced to suspend all operations until further notice and was declared bankrupt in April 2022.

 History

 Early years

-Onur Air was established on April 14, 1992 and started revenue operations using a wet-leased Airbus A320 with a flight to Ercan in North Cyprus on 14 May of that year.
-"Onur" means proud, self-esteem in Turkish.
+Onur Air was established on 14 April 1992 and started revenue operations using a wet-leased Airbus A320 with a flight to Ercan in North Cyprus on 14 May of that year.
 Over the next years, the Onurair fleet grew, so that by the end of 1995, it included nine aircraft.
 Previously its head office was in Florya, Bakırköy, Istanbul.

 In 1996, Ten Tour acquired ownership of the airline.
-By 1997 McDonnell Douglas MD-80 twin-jet airliners had been added to the fleet.
+By 1997, McDonnell Douglas MD-80 twin-jet airliners had been added to the fleet.
 Due to a recession, Onur Air had to reduce the size of its fleet to 13 in 1998, and then to nine in 1999.
-Since then the airline has expanded again.
+Since then, the airline had expanded again.
 Onur Air also carried out special full charter flights (tourist flights, guest worker flights) for sister tour operators such as Nazar Reisen in Germany and Nazar Travel in Turkey.